flightphp/core/README.md

         }
     });

-You can also include regular expressions with your named parameters:
+You can also include regular expressions with your named parameters by using the `:` delimiter:

+    Flight::route('/@name/@id:[0-9]{3}', function($params){
         // This will match /bob/123
         // But will not match /bob/12345
-    Flight::route('/@name/@id:[0-9]{3}', function($params){
-        echo 'hello, '.$params['name'];
     });

 Note that named parameters only match URL segments.
 If you want to match multiple segments use the `*` wildcard.